About

 Charles Bukowski

-Sacred geometry inspires me to access the most profound truths.
+Sacred geometry inspires us to access the most profound truths.
 Long derided as the legacy of primordial man, its real benefit is how to live life—a modality based on balance.
-Because it involves the psychological interpretation of geometry, it invites access to the symbolic subconscious.
-This is the pathway to the ultimate state.
+Because it involves the psychological interpretation of geometry, it invites us to harmonise the universe with the soul.
+This is the ultimate state of grace:

-So eternal life is based on our willingness to wed our mirrored natures and discover that psychological opposites can, in fact, be reconciled.
-This is the hero’s journey at the heart of the universe—having the courage to seduce the darkness!
+So alchemy is based on our willingness to wed our mirrored natures and discover that psychological opposites can, in fact, be reconciled.
+This is the hero’s journey at the heart of the universe—having the courage to embrace the darkness.